 What if you have another surviving dog who seems to miss the senior who has just died?

 We believe that this is a very clear sign that it is right to get another dog right away.
-If the surviving dog is a senior, keep in mind that an older dog is the better adoption choice because he is likely to be more compatible with your senior than a young dog.
+If the surviving dog is a senior, keep in mind that an older dog is the better adoption choice because he is likely than a young dogto be more compatible with your senior .